chandan005/qa-bot/README.md

 The API can be tested at `http://localhost:8000/docs` when running the application locally.

-6. Dockerize the Application (Optional)
+6. Dockerize the Application in Local (Optional)

    ```bash
    make docker-run-dev
    ```

-7. Dockerizing in production
+7. Dockerize the application for production

 Deploy the application to a production server using your preferred hosting provider.
 Make sure to set the environment variables for the production environment and configure the server accordingly.